 |4||Not restricted to any provider.
 Can be easily ported away to another provider||Not restricted to any provider.
 Can be easily ported away to another provider|

-DIFFERENCES BETWEEN 1300 AND 1800 NUMBERSThe only difference between 1300 and 1800 numbers is due to the way the calls are billed.
-Account holders are billed for all incoming calls to 1300 to 1800 numbers, however, call rates to 1300 are normally lower than their counterpart because the cost of the call is shared between the Caller and the Account holder.
+The only difference between 1300 and 1800 numbers is due to the way the calls are billed.
+Account-holders are charged for all incoming calls to 1300 to 1800 numbers, however, call rates to 1300 usually are lower than their counterpart because the cost of the call is shared between the Caller and the Account holder.

-There are various factors that determine the cost of a call to 1800 or 1300 number:
+Various factors determine the cost of a call to 1800 or 1300 number: